Halal meat labelling plan rejected by MPs

 Halal and kosher are terms describing foods permissible for Muslims and Jews.

-Mr Davies' amendment to the Consumer Rights Bill failed by 264 votes.'What customers want'
+Mr Davies' amendment to the Consumer Rights Bill failed by 264 votes.

 The prime minister's spokesman said last week that the government would review the labelling of halal meat if the food industry did not take action.

 This followed five leading supermarkets saying that some of the meat they sell could qualify as halal but is not labelled as such.

 Marks and Spencer, Tesco, Waitrose, Morrisons and the Co-op said their New Zealand lamb was halal, while Pizza Express had already revealed its chicken is killed according to Islamic tradition.

 The supermarkets said the animals were stunned before being killed and the only difference from standard meat was that they were blessed as they are killed.

 Speaking in the Commons, Mr Davies, who worked for Asda for 12 years, argued that ministers needed to go further now, saying: "As a strong believer in freedom of choice, I think one of the fundamental rights of the consumer is to know what they're purchasing."

 He added the supermarkets "should be delivering what their customers want and there's no doubt this is what customers want to see."

 Mr Davies said compulsory labelling would cover schools and hospitals.

 He quoted at length a Daily Mail article by Taj Hargey, director of the Muslim Educational Centre of Oxford, who said halal meat was "covert religious extremism and creeping Islamic fundamentalism making its way into Britain by the backdoor".